 For over 35 years, Mattel has used a combination of marbles and strategy to create a fun game known as Ker Plunk.
 In order to play, players must push 30 of the included thin sticks through the small holes in the middle of a plastic tube.
 You must then pour the 32 included marbles on top of the sticks.
 Players take turns removing sticks one at a time, but you must do so carefully.
 The player who causes the marbles to fall to the bottom loses the game.
 This blast from the past is a fun game to play for 2-4 players.

 7. Screwball Scramble

-- MANEUVER YOUR MARBLE: Use skills and hand-eye coordination to guide your marble through the crazy...
+- Maze Board Game: Use skills and hand-eye coordination to guide your marble through the crazy obstacle...

-- BEAT THE CLOCK: Challenge yourself to beat the clock on this time game or challenge a friend to see...
+- Beat the Clock: Challenge yourself or a friend to beat the clock on this timed game to see who’s...

 Screwball Scramble might be an older marble game, but it is still a goodie.
 This fun game encourages young players between the ages of 5 and 10 to race against the cock as they scramble to get their marble through a maze of obstacles.
 From a moving platform to jumping through hoops, this game can provide hours of entertainment with just one marble and some careful thought process.
 The game is just challenging enough to be fun and yet simple enough that young children will enjoy it, too.

 Marbles have a long history of use for fun.
 The first traces date back around 1588 according to TIME Magazine.
 One notable location where marbles have been used for centuries is Tinsley Green, West Sussex, England.